 I say this not knowing him personally, but having read his work, heard him speak, and now seen him in a documentary dedicated to him, Bjarke has a very distinct style of his own.

 In my opinion, it’s one of the best there is.
-It’s the style that keeps you guessing and peaks your interest.
+It’s the style that keeps you guessing and piques your interest.
 It’s the style that feels fresh because it questions the status quo.

-It’s the style that inspires to become better at your own.
+It’s the style that inspires you to become better at your own.